twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt06-12-the-end-of-the-world%zh.rst

 [ There are three worlds (loka).
 These are: space (ākāsa loka), living beings (satta loka) and conditioned world (saṅkhāra loka).
 One time the Buddha mentioned these worlds to the monks and said that couldn’t go to the end of the world on foot or by vehicles.

 Without the ending of saṅkhāra loka could not reach Nibbāna.
 After these words the Buddha went away.
 The monks did not understand the meaning and asked Ven. Ānanda for the answer.
-He said the five khandhas were saṅkhāra loka and the six senses bases also.
+He said the five khandhas were saṅkhāra loka and the six sense bases also.

 Only by following the Noble Eightfold Path, the world would be end.
 Observing the five khandhas which arise from the 6sense doors is on the way to the end of the world.
 In the D. A. of cause and effect process, the effects are saṅkhāra.
 Seeing the khandha arises is seeing saṅkhāra.